Beyond Uncertainty Quantification: Learning Uncertainty for Trust-Informed Neural Network Decisions - A Case Study in COVID-19 Classification: Methodology

-Thus, new quantitative performance metrics have been proposed to evaluate trust-informed predictions (based on uncertainty estimations) by combining the outputs of both models, in a manner analogous to the traditional confusion matrix.
-In the context of binary classification, the base model’s predictions are compared with the ground truth labels, resulting in four categories: true positive (TP), false positive (FP), true negative (TN), and false negative (FN).
+The proposed U-SNN method employs a dedicated meta-model trained specifically to discern whether a prediction from the base model is trustworthy or requires additional review.
+In a manner analogous to the traditional confusion matrix, the base model’s predictions are compared with the ground truth labels, resulting in four categories: true positive (TP), false positive (FP), true negative (TN), and false negative (FN).
 Concurrently, the meta-model’s predicted confidence labels are compared with the ground truth trustworthy labels, yielding four additional categories: true trustworthy (TT), false trustworthy (FT), true untrustworthy (TU), and false untrustworthy (FU).
 By integrating these correctness and confidence classifications, 16 distinct outcomes are generated, as illustrated in Table \ref{tab:New_Confusion_Matrix}.
 For ease of reference, the proposed confusion matrix is called the trust-informed confusion matrix.

 In the proposed trust-informed confusion matrix, four combinations—FNTT, FPTT, FNFU, and FPFU—never occur.
 This exclusion is rooted in the definition of the meta-train set target variable as described in Eq. \ref{Eq:Meta_train_set_label}.
 As per this definition, incorrect predictions are never classified as trustworthy; hence, false positives and false negatives cannot be designated as true trustworthy (TT).
 Furthermore, since incorrect predictions cannot qualify as true trustworthy, they are also precluded from being classified as false untrustworthy (FU).